How to deal with a snake bite?

 • Seek medical help: Get to a hospital or other medical facility as soon as possible.
 This is especially important if you experience any symptoms such as difficulty breathing, swelling, or numbness.
 Don’t wait for symptoms to appear before seeking treatment.

-• Clean the wound: If possible, clean the wound with soap and water to help prevent infection.
-Do not suck out the venom: Contrary to popular belief, sucking out the venom with your mouth is not recommended, as it can introduce bacteria into the wound and cause more harm.
+• Do not suck out the venom: Contrary to popular belief, sucking out the venom with your mouth is not recommended, as it can introduce bacteria into the wound and cause more harm.

 • Keep the affected area immobilized: Try to keep the affected limb or body part as still as possible.
 This will slow the spread of venom and reduce the risk of complications.